wp-plugins/paypalpro-woocommerce-addon/readme.txt

 License: GPLv2

 == Description ==
-This plugin acts as an addon for woocommerce to add a payment method for WooCommerce for accepting credit card payments by merchants directly on your checkout page.**PayPal Pro** is only available to holders of a **PayPal Pro merchant account**.This Plugins uses **REST API** to communicate to paypal to handle payments But It does not ship REST API PHP SDK bundled with plugin this plugin directly makes a CURL call to create Access tokens & Charge the cards
+This plugin acts as an addon for woocommerce to add a payment method for WooCommerce for accepting credit card payments by merchants directly on your checkout page.**PayPal Pro** is only available to holders of a **PayPal Pro merchant account**.This Plugins uses **REST API** to communicate to paypal to handle payments But It does not ship REST API PHP SDK bundled with plugin this plugin directly makes a CURL call to create Access tokens & Charge the cards.

+= Features =
+1. Very Simple Clean Code plugin to add a PayPalPro method to woocommerce
+2. No technical skills needed.
+3. Prerequisite visualized on screenshots.
+4. Adds Charde Id and Charge time to Order Note.
+5. Can be customized easily.
+7. Can work with test/sandbox mode.
+8. It does not needs SSL.
+11. Single checkbox to put it in live/test mode.
+12. This plugin **does not store Credit Card Details**.
+13. This plugin is designed to work **Only On REST API**

 == Screenshots ==